All you need advice and stories for your sport, delivered straight to your inbox (every month).Nothing more.Nothing less.

 The energy reserves in creatine are therefore theoretically less attractive compared to those of other nutrients.

 All the benefit of creatine lies in its almost immediate availability at the start of exercise compared to other energy sources whose availability is delayed over time.

 During supplementation with creatine, synthesis by the body decreases very clearly and would be completely reversible within 4 weeks of stopping supplementation.
 The benefit of supplementation is therefore highly debatable.
-Ingested creatine is added to that in the diet but replaces that synthesised by the body, which is then inhibited.
-The benefit is therefore very low...
+Ingested creatine is added to that in the diet but replaces that synthesized by the body, which is then inhibited.
+The benefit is therefore very low.